 - Boot your Linkstation

-At this point you can check that all has happened correctly by using a browser on your PC to logon to the admin page your router.
+At this point you can check that all has happened correctly by using a browser on your PC to logon to the admin page of your router.
 Somewhere you should find an option to view a list of connected devices.
 Hopefully you'll see the Linkstation (or Terastation) there in the list.
 (There's also the possibility that it might be showing as 'unkown' depending on the sophistication of your router's software).

 Run the updater software from Buffalo.

 This time when I went through the procedure the Buffalo Windows updater failed after a while with an error message ACP_STATE_FAILURE.
 I tried a few times with some other tweaks but to no avail.
 Eventually I just ignored it and found out that the Linkstation had in fact been updated and, when rebooted, ran quite normally.